Product adoption curve: Understanding the 5 stages of your tech adoption cycle

 • Data-scraping chatbots

-The skepticists, resistant to change, uncomfortable with technology.
+The skepticists, the resisters to change, the less tech-savvy.
 The laggards certainly don’t sound appealing, and that’s for good reason.
-These are the users who’ve adopted your product because everyone else has, but they still don’t believe it’s necessary.
+These are the users who’ve adopted your product because it seems popular, but they still don’t believe it’s necessary.

-These users are stubborn, stuck in their ways, and they often adopt your product because they don’t have a choice.
+These users are stuck in their ways, and they often adopt your product because they don’t have a choice.
 Despite laggards still being a relatively large customer segment, they’re often considered bad news in terms of growth.
-If you’ve reached laggards, it means you’ve potentially saturated your market or you're losing it to someone that’s doing it better.
+If you’ve reached laggards, it means you’ve potentially saturated your market, or you're losing it to a product that’s doing it better.

 👉 Check out an interactive demo and see how other Product Marketers use Chameleon to drive product adoption.

-You can calculate your product adoption rate with the following equation.
+You can calculate your product adoption rate with the following formula.

-We’ll leave you with that.
-Remember, there’s something to be learned from every stage of your product adoption curve—there’s something to be earned from it too.
-If you see your SaaS nearing the end of it, jump to the drawing board and see where you can use your learnings to innovate new features and reach new audiences.
+Remember, there’s something to be learned from every stage of your product adoption curve—there’s something to be earned from it, too.
+If you see your SaaS nearing the end, jump back to the drawing board and see where you can use what you’ve learned to innovate new features and reach new audiences.

-In doing so, you’ll build product adoption and product retention rates.
-You’ll also build customer lifetime value, make data-driven product experiments, and create a new product adoption curve to drive MRR all over again.
+In doing so, you’ll improve product adoption and product retention rates.
+You’ll also increase customer lifetime value, be better able to try new data-driven product experiments, and create a new product adoption curve to boost MRR all over again.

 Boost product adoption and